-For this clip, I’m sharing a (much-condensed) clip in which Lisa demonstrates sculpting a rabbit’s head—but as she points out, the process can be applied to all mammals with special attention paid to the unique features of each one.
+In this video excerpt, I’m sharing a clip in which Lisa demonstrates sculpting a rabbit’s head.
+Though, as she points out, the process can be applied to all mammals with special attention paid to the unique features of each one.
 I love the versatility of this technique. – Jennifer Poellot Harnetty, editor.

 Interested in Learning How to Make Clay Art Animals?